Roots of random polynomials whose coefficients have logarithmic tails: Proofs of Theorems and Proofs of Theorems 1.8 and 1.9

 Denoting $P_1=(x_1,y_1),P_2=(x_2,y_2)$, we have

-The probability of the event that there are no points of $\rho$ lying above the line $P_1P_2$ is non-zero only if the line $P_1P_2$ intersects both vertical sides of the boundary of $E$.
+The probability of the event that there are no points of $\rho$ lying above the line $P_1P_2$ is nonzero only if the line $P_1P_2$ intersects both vertical sides of the boundary of $E$.
 Therefore,

-where $X=\{(x_1,x_2): 0<x_1<x_2<1\}$ and $Y=Y_{x_1,x_2}$ is a set defined by
+where $X=\{(x_1,x_2)\dvtx0<x_1<x_2<1\}$, and $Y=Y_{x_1,x_2}$ is a set defined by

 Let us replace the variables $y_1,y_2$ by